VanEck's Deep Dive: Why Bitcoin Could Hit $1M and the Digital Credit Market is Poised for $2.5 Trillion

 Expert Commentary

-From a seasoned institutional perspective, the VanEck thesis should not be read as a directional prediction but rather as a validation of the structural forces already at play.
+The VanEck thesis isn't just a directional prediction; it's a validation of structural forces already at play.
 The primary thesis is clear: the global financial system is undergoing a necessary obsolescence.
 The discussion should shift away from "if" crypto will succeed to "how fast" the existing fiat infrastructure will dismantle or adapt.

-The critical layer of value here is the tokenization of credit.
+Tokenization of credit is the real driver here.
 While the BTC target is highly aggressive, the underlying mechanics of the $2.5T credit market are arguably more revolutionary.
 The ability to bypass the custodial choke points and the slow, paper-heavy mechanisms of traditional banking—by digitizing ownership rights into programmable smart contracts—represents the truest paradigm shift.
 Investors must pay close attention not just to the crypto asset class itself, but to the underlying institutional plumbing that is being built (e.g., decentralized stablecoins, programmable collateralization models).

-The shift from viewing digital assets as mere speculative currencies to viewing them as highly efficient, programmable units of value and collateral is the key takeaway.
+The key takeaway is viewing digital assets as efficient, programmable units of value rather than just speculative currencies.
 This transformation suggests that the next major wave of yield and institutional adoption will come from real-world assets (RWAs) entering the decentralized finance (DeFi) stack, creating a deeply integrated and highly efficient global financial plumbing system.
 This infrastructure upgrade is the multi-trillion-dollar opportunity to monitor.

 About the Author